felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 So even if AZ A goes down,  the standby database will become the primary and it will fail over.

-And because we have load balancer will do health check, if the whole availability zone goes down,

-the traffic will be shifted to the availability zone B.
+And because we have load balancer will do health check, if the whole availability zone goes down, the traffic will be shifted to the availability zone B.

 Now what is this S3 bucket?
 This S3 bucket is created when you provisioning elastic beanstalk application.

 It creates S3 bucket to save our code, log files, etc. If I'm not using elastic beanstalk, then I do not need this S3 bucket.

-I want to show alteranatice concepts.
+I want to show alteranative concepts.
 Instead, I want to show how to provision this without elastic beanstalk using infrastructure as code.

 ## 2-Cloudformation